-The only part of Listing 15-8 that we changed was to set y to be an instance of a box pointing to the value in x rather than a reference pointing to the value of x.
-In the last assertion, we can use the dereference operator to follow the box’s pointer in the same way that we did when y was a reference.
-Let’s explore what is special about Box<T> that enables us to do this by defining our own box type.
+The only difference between Listing 15-7 and Listing 15-6 is that here we set y to be an instance of a box pointing to the value in x rather than a reference pointing to the value of x .
+In the last assertion , we can use the dereference operator to follow the box’s pointer in the same way that we did when y was a reference.
+Next, we’ll explore what is special about Box<T> that enables us to use the dereference operator by defining our own box type.

 Defining Our Own Smart Pointer

-Let’s build a smart pointer similar to the Box<T> type that the standard library has provided for us, in order to experience that smart pointers don’t behave like references by default.
-Then we’ll learn about how to add the ability to use the dereference operator.
+Let’s build a smart pointer similar to the Box<T> type provided by the standard library to experience how smart pointers behave differently to references by default.
+Then we’ll look at how to add the ability to use the dereference operator.

-Box<T> is ultimately defined as a tuple struct with one element, so Listing 15-10 defines a MyBox<T> type in the same way.
+The Box<T> type is ultimately defined as a tuple struct with one element, so Listing 15-8 defines a MyBox<T> type in the same way.
 We’ll also define a new function to match the new function defined on Box<T>:

-Filename: src/main.rs
+src/main.rs

-struct MyBox<T>(T);
+ struct MyBox<T>(T);

 impl<T> MyBox<T> {

-fn new(x: T) -> MyBox<T> {
+ fn new(x: T) -> MyBox<T> {

-MyBox(x)
+ MyBox(x)

 }